About Me

 I will be at the annual meeting of the International Communication Association in Denver from Thursday to Saturday -- including the Political Communication Preconference.
 Let's meet!

-I am so happy to receive the Graduate Student Fellowship from Political Networks methodological society!
+Excited to receive the Graduate Student Fellowship from Political Networks methodological society!

 My co-authored study "Partisan news users in the United States and India on either side seldom use fact checkers" is fresh off the press at the Journal of Communication.